 What I enjoyed about that work was the interaction with people; the design work was a lot less intriguing than the people involved.
 So I joined Dow Chemical Canada Inc. in sales.
 Over the next 24 years, I held various positions in sales, marketing and business development and was a key figure in the negotiation of several multi-million dollar contracts.
 Towards the end of that career, I undertook a project to better understand how a large company could implement the concept of sustainable development into its everyday businesses, one of the first such analyses ever done anywhere.
 After retiring from Dow, I did some consulting work, and moved to Guelph.
 I had some involvement in federal politics, my interest fueled by a quote that reads “Those who choose to not be involved in the political process will be governed by those who do.”
 That’s a mantra that I endorse to this day, and I commend everyone who puts their name on a ballot, regardless of their affiliation and beliefs.

-As a citizen of Guelph for the past 18 years, I have also been involved in several committees with the city and have just finished an almost 11-year term as a member of the Committee of Adjustment where I spent two years as Chair.
+As a citizen of Guelph for the past 22 years, I have also been involved in several committees with the city including an almost 11-year term as a member of the Committee of Adjustment where I spent two years as Chair.
 This experience gave me an excellent understanding of the zoning requirements and complexities throughout the city.

-I had moved with Dow back and forth from Toronto to Sarnia a couple of times and then to Guelph, so I was aware of the work of Realtors® and I had experience in working with corporate relocations.
+I had moved with Dow back and forth from Toronto to Sarnia a couple of times and then to Guelph, so I was aware of the work of real estate professionals and I had experience in working with corporate relocations.
 One of the people I encountered shortly after moving to Guelph owned a real estate brokerage, and when I asked, he advised me to take the required courses and there would be a job waiting for me upon completion.
-I became a Realtor® on January 16, 1998 and have enjoyed the past 18 years of involvement in the industry and people in it, both peers and clients.
+I became a REALTOR® on January 16, 1998 and have enjoyed the past 21 years of involvement in the industry and people in it, both peers and clients.

 When my family and I moved to the Kortright Hills subdivision in Guelph in 1996, my political leanings were on high, so I became involved with the Kortright Hills Community Association.
 One of Guelph’s unique characteristics is the encouragement of, the formation of and consultation with community associations, and I encourage all residents to get involved.

-Shortly after my real estate career began, I became involved with the workings of what was then the Guelph & District Real Estate Board (now the Guelph & District Association of Realtors®) and have been a member of most of the committees, several task forces and have served two terms as President of the Association.
-I have also served as a member of several committees of the Ontario Real Estate Association, and I am currently involved in the development of a new MLS® system to serve several similar associations in Southwestern Ontario.
+Shortly after my real estate career began, I became involved with the workings of what was then the Guelph & District Real Estate Board (now the Guelph & District Association of REALTORS®) and have been a member of most of the committees, several task forces and have served two terms as President of the Association.
+I have also served as a member of several committees of the Ontario Real Estate Association, and I am currently involved in the management of a new technology-based organization to provide the MLS® system and accompanying technologies to several real estate associations throughout Ontario.

 For me, pleasure comes from the delight expressed by my clients when they move into their newly acquired home or complete the sale of a property.
 That’s what makes my work rewarding and enjoyable.